-Figures ~\ref{SPWR112} and ~\ref{SPWR136} show the effect of the number of the time units that the insurance company changes the reinsurance strategy at, on the insurance company's surplus process.
-We observe that the insurance company's surplus grows rapidly as the frequency of changes in its reinsurance strategy increases.
-Figure ~\ref{SPWR112} illustrates this growing for the company's surplus when it changes its reinsurance strategy every 1 and 12 time units and figure ~\ref{SPWR136} illustrates it when the insurance company changes its reinsurance strategy every 1, 3 and 6 time units.
+We recall that we consider a fixed reinsurance rate, that is, on each interval $[t_i, t_{i+1})$, we have $\alpha^*t = \alpha{t_i}$.
+Figures~\ref{SPWR112} and~\ref{SPWR136} illustrate the impact of the frequency of changes in the reinsurance strategy on the insurance company's surplus process.
+We observe that the surplus increases more rapidly as the reinsurance strategy is updated more frequently.
+Specifically, Figure~\ref{SPWR112} shows the evolution of the surplus when the company adjusts its reinsurance strategy every 1 and 12 time units, while Figure~\ref{SPWR136} depicts the corresponding results for updates every 1, 3, and 6 time units.

-Figure ~\ref{ORST} illustrates the optimal reinsurance strategy $\alpha^{*}_{t}$ over a span of 100 time units $[t_{i}, t_{i+1}),\ \ i=0,1,2,...,99$, presented as a function of time.
-In this context, the insurance company decides the level of retention at the onset of each time unit by specifying the $\alpha_{t_{i}}$ value at the commencement of the period $[t_{i}, t_{i+1})$, and $\alpha_{t}=\alpha_{t_i}$ during this period.
+Figure~\ref{ORST} illustrates the optimal reinsurance strategy $\alpha^{*}_{t}$ over a span of 100 time units $[t_{i}, t_{i+1}),\ \ i=0,1,2,...,99$, presented as a function of time.
+In this context, the insurance company decides the level of retention at the onset of each time unit by specifying the $\alpha^*_{t_{i}}$ value at the beginning of the period $[t_{i}, t_{i+1})$, and $\alpha^*_{t}=\alpha^*_{t_i}$ during this period.
 We recall that the red line represents the lowest admissible retention.